-Understanding merchant category codes is important for businesses and cardholders alike.
+Understanding merchant category codes is important for business owners and cardholders alike.

 What is a merchant category code?

-For the benefit of readers who aren’t familiar, a merchant category code (MCC) is a four-digit number the major credit card networks (Visa, Discover, American Express and Mastercard) assign to every business that applies to accept credit cards.
+An MCC is a four-digit number the major credit card networks (Visa, Discover, American Express and Mastercard) assign to every business that applies to accept credit cards.
 The number corresponds to the type of business or service the company offers, so many companies in the same industry can have the same MCC.

-Credit card networks use MCCs to categorize and track purchases.
+Generally speaking, credit card networks use MCCs to categorize and track purchases.
 This especially comes into play when rewarding you with points or cash back based on expenditure made in specific categories.
-When a purchase is added to your statement, the category assigned to it, such as “building materials” or “advertising services,” is tied to the merchant category code.
-Major airlines and hotels each have their own MCC codes.
+When a purchase is added to your statement, the category assigned to it, such as “building materials” or “car rentals,” is tied to the merchant category code.
+That said, major airlines and hotels each have their own MCC codes.

 List of merchant category codes

-MCCs can vary by processor, but there are some common trends.
-Here are some common merchant categories, provided by Citi:
+MCCs can vary among processors, but there are some common trends.
+Here are some typical merchant categories, provided by Citi:

 - Agricultural services: MCCs 0001-1499